Jollibee Stock Review: To Buy Or Not To Buy?

 But what about its stock?
 Is it mouth-watering too?
 If you look at the charts, JFC is bearish right now.

 The question is, is it the right time to buy now?
 I see a lot of investors asking this question.
 So let's take out our calculators and let the numbers speak for themselves.

-From here, we can see that JFC had good EPS and financials for the past 5 years.
+We can see that JFC had good EPS and financials for the past 5 years.
 They were able to maintain consistent growth on their revenues, net income, retained earnings and total inventory.
-Their cash & short-term investments took a slight dip but overall, they’re good to go.
+Their cash & short-term investments took a slight dip but overall, they're good to go.

-What I noticed is that JFC’s gross profit margin threads below the minimum of 20% and this suggests that the company is under fierce competition.
-It’s no wonder because a lot of fast food startups are entering the market nowadays so it makes sense.
+I noticed that JFC's gross profit margin threads below the minimum of 20% and this suggests that the company is under fierce competition.
+It's no wonder because a lot of fast food startups are entering the market nowadays so it makes sense.
 But with that values, JFC would need to find ways to stay competitive in the food industry.

-Their SGA is quite high too almost doubling the 30% recommended valuation.
+Their SG&A is quite high too almost doubling the 30% recommended valuation.
 Adding to that, the net income to total revenue is under 10% suggesting a fiercely competitive industry.

 The percentages derived here tells us the exact same message of the income statement.
 The only good thing I see here is the current ratio which averages above 100% and the ROE which is nearly 20%.